jbarnette/house-styles/README.md

 Write your guide in Markdown, wrap at 80 columns.
 Don't forget to add it to the **Styles** section below (and please keep it alphabetized).
-The guide itself should go in `styles/org-language/README.markdown`, e.g., `styles/audiosocket-ruby/README.markdown`.
+The guide itself should go in `styles/org-lang/README.md`, e.g., `styles/audiosocket-ruby/README.md`.

 Examples are awesome.
-Inline examples in your guide are good, but also consider including some full example files next to your guide's `README.markdown`.
+Inline examples in your guide are good, but also consider including some full example files next to your guide's `README.md`.
 Name the primary example file `example.language`, e.g., `styles/audiosocket-ruby/example.rb`.

 ## Styles